dvul95/jp-project/README.md

-# Angular Project - Hiragana / Katakana chart app for new students
+# Angular Project - Hiragana / Katakana chart app

-An app that shows Hiragana / Katakana chart for new students who are starting to learn Japanese!
+An app that shows Hiragana / Katakana chart for people who are starting to learn Japanese!

 # This app will consist of: